timescale/docs/timescale-forge/disk-management.md

 could prevent you from recovering the database.

 With your database in read-only mode, you need to decide if you are going to increase your storage capacity, or reduce the size of your database.
+When you have done that, you can also add a retention policy, or turn on compression, to avoid the problem occurring again in the future.

 ## Online storage resizing